Akil Baddoo Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- White Sox pitchers combine to surrender the second-most home runs in baseball (74 total, 1.4 per game).
+- White Sox pitchers combine to surrender 84 total home runs at a clip of 1.4 per game (second-most in the league).

-- The righty last appeared on Tuesday against the Cleveland Guardians, when he threw six innings, allowing two earned runs while giving up five hits.
+- His last time out came on Thursday, May 18 against the Cleveland Guardians, when the righty went six innings, surrendering two earned runs while giving up six hits.

+- The 32-year-old has put up an ERA of 4.56, with 7.6 strikeouts per nine innings, in nine games this season.
+Opponents are batting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.